named-data/ndn-cxx/docs/INSTALL.rst

        In a terminal, enter::

            brew install boost pkg-config cryptopp openssl
-           brew link --force openssl

    .. note::

-      If a major OS X system upgrade is performed after installing dependencies with MacPorts or Homebrew, remember to reinstall all packages.
+      If a major OS upgrade is performed after installing dependencies with MacPorts or Homebrew, remember to reinstall all packages.

 -  Ubuntu